Holly's Heroes: episode guide

 Episode 25

-NZ: October 08, 2005
+New Zealand: October 08, 2005

 Trish and Holly attend an Intensive Training Camp, which could lead to a scholarship at the Australian Institute of Sport.
-Meanwhile the discovery of an old film prompts Max to tell Joel of his love for Lucy, Joel and Jacinta's grandmother.
+Meanwhile, the discovery of an old film prompts Max to tell Joel of his love for Lucy — Joel and Jacinta's grandmother.

 Nothing But Net